 - They are much easier to decorate.

-- Do not contain or attract insects or other pests.
+- They do not attract insects or other pests.

 - They have a fuller, more luxurious look.

-- They last for years and often come with a warranty.
+- They last for years and often come with a warranty, saving you money.

 - They can be set up earlier and left up longer for a longer holiday period.